marcosolina/LearningReactJs/Course/README.md

   - On every keystroke or change to an input
     - Warns the user before he / she had a change of entering valid values
     - If applied only on invalid inputs, has the potential of providing more direct feedback

+## Section 17: Adding Http & Forms to the Food Order App

+-